MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-create-file-associations-for-a-clickonce-application.md

 ms.workload:
   - "multiple"
 ---
-# How to: Create File Associations For a ClickOnce Application
+# How to: Create file associations for a ClickOnce application
 [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] applications can be associated with one or more file name extensions, so that the application will be started automatically when the user opens a file of those types.
 Adding file name extension support to a [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] application is straightforward.

 ### To create file associations for a ClickOnce application